nmcl/scratch/javascript/physics/README.md

-Playing around with physics for JavaScript.
+Playing around with JavaScript programs which illustrate laws of physics.